-“All the de-aging work we did on Hugo was in stereo, and this was far more challenging than doing a post conversion,” explains Lola visual effects supervisor Edison Williams.
-“Hugo has so much dimensionality in the principal photography, that we could not take shortcuts by only working on one eye.
-We have created digital cosmetic effects for several 3D post conversion movies, and on those movies, we only worked on one eye, and provide production with relevant mattes.”
+“All the de-aging work we did on Hugo was in stereo, and this was far more challenging than doing a post-conversion,” explains Lola’s visual effects supervisor Edison Williams.
+“Hugo has so much dimensionality in principal photography, that we could not take shortcuts by only working on one eye.
+We have created digital cosmetic effects for several 3D post-conversion movies, and on those movies, we only worked on one eye, and provide production with relevant mattes.”

 Williams really respected the work he was seeing from first unit and the effects team on set.
 “Hugo has the best spatial 3D cinematography I have seen,” he says.
 “Before working on this film, I had spent significant time studying and testing the rules of 3D filmmaking.
 One law that must be obeyed is quite simple, if an actor or object travels past the edge of the frame, it must be behind the screen plane, much like looking into a house through the window.
 I discovered Martin Scorsese and Rob Lagoto created a masterpiece by ignoring the old rules, and creating their own.”